Blacksun420/BCU-java-PC/README.md

 - - Entity data tables don't get updated to reflect the data of the frame the replay was set to
 - - Enemy spawn table doesn't re-add enemies if going back to a frame occurring before they spawned
 - - Total Damage Table bricks itself (also happens when continuing battle from a replay)
+- Config saves even when it is chosen not to save
+- The value of "Use Pack's Catcombos" is not stored
+- Armor Break damage isn't properly calculated when adding to entity's damage dealt statistic
+- Non-Latin Characters didn't save as intended on replays
 ## What does the original BCU repo branch has that this fork doesn't?
 - Annoying pop-up when right-clicking on buttons
 - Button Filter